 Finally, have your child go down the first column at the bottom adding ing to each of the five words.
 Note how he handles the words dress and end.
 Set the worksheet aside for a day or so and then have him do the second column as a review, again paying particular attention to the last two words, pass and hand.

-If you do all four phonics worksheets (this one plus the three on the previous page of this site ), as suggested, your child will understand why doubled consonants are useful markers of First Vowel Sounds (short vowel sounds) in multisyllable words.
-The next page will lay the rest of the groundwork in preparing your child to use the OnTrack Reading Multisyllable Method to decode longer, unfamiliar, words.
+If you do all four phonics worksheets (this one plus the three recommended in the What Are Vowel Sounds article), as suggested, your child will understand why doubled consonants are useful markers of First Vowel Sounds (short vowel sounds) in multisyllable words.
+The article Reading the Suffix ed will lay the rest of the groundwork for preparing your child to use the OnTrack Reading Multisyllable Method to decode longer, unfamiliar, words.

-And if you find this lesson useful, consider returning and investigating the OnTrack Reading Advanced Code Phonics Workbook.
+And if you find this lesson useful, consider using the OnTrack Reading Advanced Code Phonics Workbook.
 The workbook is a complete advanced code phonics program that incorporates each of these "Tidbits" and covers precisely the information your child will need to become proficient in phonics, including the most effective multisyllable decoding method you will find anywhere.
-(Seriously, it is the best multisyllable method you will find anywhere because it uses the same "kid-logic" approach that you've found here.)